zlatanvasovic/hackwork/README.md

 lot of duplicate issues.
 You help me out a lot by first checking if someone else has reported the same issue.
 Also, the issue may have already been resolved with a fix available.
-* **Be sure that the bug is in the Hackwork core.** We can't fix errors with your web server, sorry.
-We can help, though.
-If you report a bug in Microsoft Office, we'll just go wtf and delete the report.
+* **Be sure that the bug is in the Hackwork core.** I can't fix errors with your web server, sorry.
+I can help, though.
+If you report a bug in Microsoft Office, I'll just go wtf and delete the report.
 * **Share as much information as possible.** Tell us what operating system and web server you're using, what customizations you did and other important factors where appropriate.
 Include the steps with which you can reproduce the